In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Create Source and Target Endpoints

-Once the replication instance created click the Endpoints in the left navigation section and then click Create endpoint.
+Once the replication instance is created click the Endpoints in the left navigation section and then click Create endpoint.

 For endpoint type choose Source endpoint and check right for Select RDS DB instance.